haydengunraj/COVIDNet-CT/README.md

 This work is made possible by a number of publicly available CT data sources.
 Licenses and acknowledgements for these datasets can be found [here](docs/licenses_acknowledgements.md).

 Our desire is to encourage broad adoption and contribution to this project.
 Accordingly this project has been licensed under the GNU Affero General Public License 3.0.
 Please see [license file](LICENSE.md) for terms.
-If you would like to discuss alternative licensing models, please reach out to us at haydengunraj@gmail.com and a28wong@uwaterloo.ca or alex@darwinai.ca.
+If you would like to discuss alternative licensing models, please reach out to us at hayden.gunraj@uwaterloo.com and a28wong@uwaterloo.ca.

 For COVID-Net CXR models and the COVIDx dataset for COVID-19 detection and severity assessment from chest X-ray images, please go to the [main COVID-Net repository](https://github.com/lindawangg/COVID-Net).

 If you are a researcher or healthcare worker and you would like access to the **GSInquire tool to use to interpret COVID-Net CT results** on your data or existing data, please reach out to a28wong@uwaterloo.ca or alex@darwinai.ca.

-If there are any technical questions after the README, FAQ, and past/current issues have been read, please post an issue or contact:
+If there are any technical questions after the README, FAQ, and past/current issues have been read, please post an issue or contact hayden.gunraj@uwaterloo.com
-* haydengunraj@gmail.com
-* linda.wang513@gmail.com
-* jamesrenhoulee@gmail.com

 If you find our work useful for your research, please cite: